syncfusion-content/flutter-docs/Flutter/pdf-viewer/text-selection.md

 ## How to get the seleted text lines in the PDF viewer?

-Using [getSelectedTextLines](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewerState/getSelectedTextLines.html) method, you can get the selected text lines in the PDF viewer.
+Using the [getSelectedTextLines](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewerState/getSelectedTextLines.html) method, you can get the selected text lines in the PDF viewer.
 The following code example explains the same.

 {% tabs %}
 {% highlight dart hl_lines="10 11" %}